 Growing up, I was fortunate to be surrounded by my whānau who nurtured and raised me with the guidance of my Karanimāmā.
 I was a Kohanga kid; Te Reo Māori was and always has been a reminder of how blessed I am to have been immersed in my culture, heritage and tikanga.

 I am the māmā of two beautiful, mischief girls.
 I have realized that I need to be the best version of me in order to lay strong foundations for their future and I would love to be able to do the same for all rangatahi.
 He tangata kaha ki te manaaki, tiaki tangata; I enjoy helping others and am passionate about providing more opportunities for all Māori to succeed.

-I'll be working in the Service Manager role as well as providing support to our programme coordinators.
+I'll be working in the Sustainability Manager role as well as providing support to our programme coordinators.
 I am looking forward to meeting you all but most of all, helping you realize your skills, qualities and to have a bit of fun along the way.

 Ko Maunga Taniwha te maunga